 It focuses on eight social skills that people on the autism spectrum can have difficulty with, including starting and ending a conversation, body language and facial expressions, eye contact and personal space.

-The course is made up of weekly two-hour workshops.
+The course is made up of eight weekly workshops.